philihp/philihp.github.io/lightning.md

 Public key: [1ml](https://1ml.com/node/026633d9aac1ec92270d4ba78b08fce451eaf231e874c7db73237097b944facde5) **026633d9aac1ec92270d4ba78b08fce451eaf231e874c7db73237097b944facde5**

 If you’re a Lightning node operator and would like to open a channel, please get in touch.
-I prefer my peers to have a minimum average channel age of 30 days, and that we cooperatively adjust fees to target a balanced channel; if I find most payments route toward you, I will raise my fee and if they route toward me, I will lower my fee.
+I prefer my peers to have a minimum average channel age of 30 days, and that we cooperatively adjust fees to target a balanced channel; if I find most payments route toward you, I will raise my fee.
+If they route toward me, I will lower my fee.